 Upon the cancellation of a service contract and the completion of the billing process to the counterparties for amounts due to Mepco, there is a decrease in the amount of "payment plan receivables" and an increase in the amount of "vehicle service contract counterparty receivables" until such time as the amount due from the counterparty is collected.
 These amounts represent funds due to Mepco from its counterparties for cancelled service contracts.
-At December 31, 2013, the aggregate amount of such obligations owing to Mepco by counterparties, net of write-downs and reserves made through the recognition of vehicle service contract counterparty contingency expense, totaled \$7.7 million.
-This compares to a balance of \$18.4 million at December 31, 2012.
-The decline in such receivables during 2013 is due primarily to the receipt (in September 2013) of \$5.4 million in cash from a third-party insurance company related to the settlement of litigation as well as a \$3.0 million write-down of and an additional \$1.3 million reserve on certain receivables that were recorded in the second and fourth quarters of 2013, respectively.
+At December 31, 2014, the aggregate amount of such obligations owing to Mepco by counterparties, net of write-downs and reserves made through the recognition of vehicle service contract counterparty contingency expense, totaled \$7.2 million.
+This compares to a balance of \$7.7 million at December 31, 2013.

 We face continued risk with respect to certain counterparties defaulting in their contractual obligations to Mepco which could result in additional charges for losses if these counterparties go out of business.
 Further, Mepco has incurred elevated legal and collection expenses, in general, in dealing with defaults by its counterparties in recent years.
 In particular, Mepco has had to initiate litigation against certain counterparties to collect amounts owed to Mepco as a result of those parties' dispute of their contractual obligations.
-Net payment plan receivables declined to \$60.6 million (or approximately 2.7% of total assets) at December 31, 2013 from \$84.7 million (or approximately 4.2% of total assets) at December 31, 2012 due primarily to a planned reduction in such balances.
+Net payment plan receivables declined to \$40.0 million (or approximately 1.8% of total assets) at December 31, 2014 from \$60.6 million (or approximately 2.7% of total assets) at December 31, 2013, due primarily to a planned reduction in such balances.
 This decline in payment plan receivables has adversely impacted our net interest income.
 In addition, see note #11 to the Consolidated Financial Statements included within this report for more information about Mepco's business, certain risks and difficulties we currently face with respect to that business, and reserves we have established (through vehicle service contract counterparty contingencies expense) for losses related to the business.